Nab32/Voxel/README.md

 # Voxel engine

 A simple voxel engine fully coded in C/C++ using OpenGL.
+The game currently generates a random 128x128 world every 5 seconds to showcase the noise generation algorithm.

 ## Install